rkonovalov/jfilter/README.md

 # Release notes

+## Version 1.0.15
+    * Added ability to use default Spring MessageConverters MappingJackson2HttpMessageConverter and MappingJackson2XmlHttpMessageConverter instead of FilterConverter
+    * Added FilterXmlMapper and FilterObjectMapper for overriding default ObjectMapper and XmlMapper when using default Spring MessageConverters
+    * Changed generic type from Serializable to Object in FilterConverter

 ## Version 1.0.14
     * Refactored FilterConverter class for inheriting AbstractHttpMessageConverter instead of HttpMessageConverter
     * Added Comparator class for simplify if...else branching.
 Including in dynamic filter components